deckhouse/virtualization/docs/USER_GUIDE.md

 A completion timeout is set for live migration, which is calculated using the formula:

-**Total Completion Timeout = completionTimeoutPerGiB × (Memory Size in GiB + Disk Size in GiB (if Block Migration is used))**
+**Total Completion Timeout = 800 seconds × (Memory Size in GiB + Disk Size in GiB (if Block Migration is used))**

 If the migration does not complete within this time, the operation is considered failed and is canceled.
-The `completionTimeoutPerGiB` parameter is configured in the virtualization module settings.

 Calculation example:

-For a virtual machine with 4 GiB of memory and 20 GiB of disk, with `completionTimeoutPerGiB` set to 30 seconds, the timeout will be:
+For a virtual machine with 4 GiB of memory and 20 GiB of disk, the timeout will be:

-`30 seconds × (4 GiB + 20 GiB) = 30 × 24 = 720 seconds (12 minutes)`
+`800 seconds × (4 GiB + 20 GiB) = 800 × 24 = 19200 seconds (320 minutes or ~5.3 hours)`

 #### Migration types